 “He was a low-key guy,” Lyke said.
 “So people were surprised that he rocked our world.”

-Some townspeople knew that Valstad had struggled with alcohol in the past and still attended Alcoholic Anonymous meetings.
+Some townspeople knew that Valstad had struggled with alcohol in the past and still attended Alcoholics Anonymous meetings.
 Others spoke of the loss of a longtime companion a few years ago hitting him hard.
 Many assumed he didn’t have much money.

 He was spotted occasionally using a computer at the Ripon Public Library, and people wondered if he couldn’t afford his own.
 He rode a bike around town instead of driving his car.
 And he never stopped working, despite his age and extensive volunteer commitments.